jinjiaKarl/CS-E4160/web_server/README.md

 2.3 What is the node.js event driven?
 What are the advantages?
 ```
 # https://medium.com/geekculture/understand-the-node-js-event-loop-22f74906b77f
+A callback function ( called an event handler) is called when an event is triggered.
 In Node.js, "event-driven" refers to the way in which the program handles input/output (I/O) operations.
 Instead of waiting for an I/O operation to complete before moving on to the next task, Node.js allows other code to continue running while an I/O operation is taking place.
 When the I/O operation is finished, an "event" is emitted, and a callback function is invoked to handle the results of the operation.

 There are several advantages to this approach: